Hamdan85/switchbox/README.md

 # Switchbox

-An awesome plugin that extends Rails FormBuilder making the boolean fields looks like an awesome animated switch
+An awesome plugin that extends Rails FormBuilder making the boolean fields looks like an awesome animated switch.
+It's switchable, It's draggable, It's switchbox.

 ## Installation